KLMarcos/bootcamp-image_recognition/README.md

-# Learning Machine Learning - Jupyter Notebook
+# Machine Learning - Jupyter Notebook

 Launch the environment using the link bellow: